Income from Property or Investments

 Examples of taxable benefits received from your employer:

-- Fixed monthly meal allowances
+Fixed monthly meal allowances

-- Fixed monthly allowances for transportation if mileage on private car are reimbursed
+Fixed monthly allowances for transportation if mileage on private car are reimbursed

-- Car furnished by an employer
+Car furnished by an employer

-- Accomodation and housing allowance
+Accommodation and housing allowance

-- Refunds of medical and dental treatments for dependents other than the income earner, spouse and children
+Refunds of medical and dental treatments for dependents other than the income earner, spouse and children

-- Per Diem allowances (such as allowances provided on overseas trips for business purposes), as long as the amount is beyond the acceptable rates.
+Per Diem allowances (such as allowances provided on overseas trips for business purposes), as long as the amount is beyond the acceptable rates.

-The employer-provided benefits are taxed immediately when they are enjoyed by individuals.
 However, certain non-cash benefits (i.e. accommodations like housing) are taxed using special formulas, known as concessionary basis, leading to lower taxation on these benefits-in-kind.
 Hence, a compensation package (salary+ benefits-in-kind)has been structured exclusively for executives to help them reduce their individual tax liability in Singapore.